CUBA: Jewish Life, Culture, Art, Music & More…

-Later this afternoon, we will have an opportunity to meet members of Cienfuegos small Jewish community.
-The twenty or so Jews of Cienfuegos do not have a synagogue, but meet in a member’s private home.
+Later this afternoon, we will have an opportunity to meet members of the small Cienfuegos Jewish community.
+The twenty or so Jews of Cienfuegos do not have a synagogue but meet in a member’s private home.

 We will have an opportunity to hear a performance by the Cienfuegos Choir (assuming they are not traveling), prior to dinner.